How to Beat the Heat this Summer

 Symptoms of Heat-Related Illness

-Symptoms of heat exhaustion will often include heat cramps, but you may also experience fever, nausea, vomiting, diarrhea, headache, fatigue, weakness, or an anxious or fain feeling.
+Symptoms of heat exhaustion will often include heat cramps, but you may also experience fever, nausea, vomiting, diarrhea, headache, fatigue, weakness, an anxious or faint feeling, profuse sweating, or problems breathing.

 Treating Heat-Related Illness

 If the symptoms don’t subside, you may want to seek medical care.
-The advanced practitioners and doctors at Crozer Health ’s urgent care centers can quickly, conveniently treat heat cramps or heat exhaustion.
+The advanced practitioners and doctors at Crozer Health ’s emergency rooms can quickly, conveniently treat heat cramps or heat exhaustion.